 - No data package offerings (though this is reportedly coming soon)

-While the text messaging reliability is a concern, the low upfront cost and very reasonable rates in all countries makes this the best single international SIM card you can carry – even if it’s just as a backup, and the 420 day validity period is well-suited for that purpose.
-Also, the fact that you can often choose between two or three different providers in a country means that if your primary SIM isn’t getting a signal, you can try your Piranha SIM to see if you can connect with a different carrier in that area.
+The reliability should be a big a concern for anyone wanting to use this is their primary service.
+However, the low upfront cost and very reasonable rates in all countries makes this a good single international SIM card, even if it’s just as a backup, and the 420 day validity period is well-suited for that purpose.
+The fact that you can often choose between two or three different providers in a country means that if your primary SIM isn’t getting a signal, you can try your Piranha SIM to see if you can connect with a different carrier in that area.

 - Includes a US number (also available with a UK or Australian number)

 - Free incoming texts worldwide, including in the US